marinwitherspoon/Genealogy_English_monarchs/README.md

 # Genealogy of English Monarchs
-This project was intended to provide a visual representation of the geniology of the english monarchy over time.
+This project was intended to provide a visual representation of the genealogy of the english monarchy over time.
 ![Here is the finished product](https://github.com/marinwitherspoon/English-monarchs/blob/main/Genealogy_English_monarchs.pdf)

 ## Table of Contents